Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Rounding out your diet with biotin gummies might help your hair issues, but you should talk to your healthcare provider to find the right supplement for your needs.

-While finasteride isn’t currently available over the counter in the United States, it’s easy to get a prescription if you’re dealing with male pattern hair loss.
+While finasteride isn’t currently available over the counter in the United States, if a provider decides you’re a good match for the medication (and if you have male pattern hair loss, you most likely are), it’s easy to get a prescription.

 Here are the key things to remember:

 • Seek help sooner than later.
-If you’re seeing signs of thinning, don’t wait to make an appointment or get treatment.
-The sooner you come up with a game plan, the better hair regrowth results you can expect to see.
+If you see signs of thinning, don’t wait to make an appointment or get treatment.
+The sooner you develop a game plan, the better hair regrowth results you can expect to see.

 • Make an appointment.
 Schedule an appointment with your local healthcare provider or dermatologist, or talk to a licensed healthcare provider online.
-They will identify the type of hair loss you’re experiencing, which can help in better targeting the right treatment.
+They will identify the type of hair loss you’re experiencing, which can help better target the right treatment.

 • Combine your options.
-You may want to couple other proven hair loss treatments with finasteride to maximize their benefits.
+To maximize their benefits, you may want to couple other proven hair loss treatments with finasteride.
 Try minoxidil, hair loss prevention shampoo, or biotin — all of which can be purchased over the counter.

 Our guide to male pattern baldness explains how and why male hair loss happens, as well as what science-based treatments are available to help slow down, stop, or reverse hair loss.